 The LA system has a validation service that is similar to the GBIF data validator.
 In the ‘Sandbox’ module, which is not yet implemented in Sweden (but may be so in the near future), it is possible to apply this service to datasets before they are published.
 However, the same service is used for the data that are shared in the LA system, and potential issues are flagged even if the original data are not changed.
 In the Bioatlas, it is possible to see the flagged elements, and it is also possible to search for records with particular issues.
 Thus, it is possible for data providers to use the Bioatlas for data validation and quality improvement after publication.
 It is also possible for other users to discover issues using this functionality and report them to the data providers.

 Data are also checked in SOS, presenting results as a report on the syntactical correctness and validity of the dataset content, including, for example, information on the success of data import, data readability, missing information, and how data looks like as DwC-A. As a complement, the resulting DwC-A file can be submitted to the GBIF data validator before further processing.
 A probability assessment module connected to SOS is developed during spring 2021 to classify observations as plausible or implausible based on e.g. geographical location or phenology.
+A verification module is developed during 2022 that will allow expert verification.

 Post publication processing